Peer-reviewed Journal Articles

 Lefstein, Adam & Julia Snell (2011b).
 Professional vision and the politics of teacher learning.
 Teaching and Teacher Education 27(3): 505-514.
 [Link to article]

 Snell, Julia.
 (2010).
 From sociolinguistic variation to socially strategic stylisation.
 Journal of Sociolinguistics 14(5): 618-644.
 [Link to article.
+See here for pre-publication copy.
 The article has been summarised in the Linguistics Research Digest, which was set up by Jenny Cheshire, Sue Fox and Paul Kerswill.
 It's aim is to make academic research accessible to English Language teachers]

 Snell, Julia.
 (2006).
 Schema theory and the humour of Little Britain.
 English Today 22(1): 59-64.